avinson/slack-etiquette-bot/README.md

 Slack bot to reduce abuse of `@here`s and `@channel`s at your company.
 Edit `slackbot/settings.py` to adjust the messages that are sent.
 This may eventually be moved to environment variables.

+### Initial Message

+The bot initially messages a user with the following, send reminders every day and finally begins first privately and then publicly (in the channel where the abuse occurs) shaming the user for abuse:

+:wave: I'm your friendly slack etiquette bot.
+Since you used `@here` or `@channel` in a channel with more than 20 members, I'm passing along some guidelines here: https://get.slack.help/hc/en-us/articles/202009646-Notify-a-channel-or-workspace

+Please review the guidelines and consider avoiding the use of `@here` or `@channel` when possible as this can be disruptive or annoying to other employees.
+Here are some examples of when using these keywords is *not appropriate*:
+* There exists leftover food in the kitchen.
+* There will exist food in the kitchen sometime in the future (this is not timely enough to warrant disrupting workflow).
+* You brought back some treats from your trip (thank you for your kindness but people can read scrollback for this).
+* You forgot something of low value in a conference room (again, people can read the scrollback and answer your question eventually).
+Thanks for reading over this and being considerate.
+I'll send out another friendly reminder every 30 days.
+Cheers!

 ## Env Vars

 ### Optional